Healthy Communities, Healthy People

 Shannon Kraus, FAIA, principal, board of directors, HKS, Inc. (SK): We are trying to figure out if the clinic of the future is actually a clinic at all.
 That’s a little bit of a heresy, because I’m an architect and I’d like to believe that we do play a very important role in community health.
 But maybe the role is more than just designing buildings.
 Maybe the role is in helping owners, like Kaiser, understand where they can influence the community, where they can change things in the community that will have a ripple effect and impact the entire health-care industry.

 SSS: It’s interesting to hear that it’s not necessarily about architecture.
-But to me architecture represents the ideas.
-To me, the answer is both about buildings and spaces between buildings, land use, landscaping, connection with walkable areas—all of these elements.
+To me architecture represents the ideas, and the answer is both about buildings and spaces between buildings, land use, landscaping, connection with walkable areas—all these elements.

 SK: The practice of architecture and design is shifting and evolving.
 Should we be talking to city public health officials about what communities need?
 Are physicians prescribing bicycle time in a neighborhood where there are no sidewalks?
 Are they prescribing outside time for kids, but there is no park in their neighborhood?
 We’re in the position to field these questions, to bring together these groups.
 We’re not experts in having the answers; we’re experts in facilitating the conversation that will arrive at the answers.